Katharine Jefferts Schori: Presiding Bishop

 In 2008, groups from four dioceses (Fort Worth, Pittsburgh, Quincy, and San Joaquin) broke off to become part of the Anglican Church in North America as part of the Anglican realignment.
 Jefferts Schori authorized lawsuits against departing dioceses and parishes, with $22 million spent as of 2011.
 She also established a policy that church properties were not to be sold to departing congregations.

+As Presiding Bishop, Jefferts Schori emphasized the church’s engagement with broader social issues, including poverty alleviation, climate care, reflecting her understanding of the church’s mission in global and social contexts.

 Jefferts Schori supported same-sex relationships and of the blessing of same-sex unions and civil marriages.
 Like her predecessor, she is a supporter of abortion rights, stating that "We say it is a moral tragedy but that it should not be the government's role to deny its availability."
 She also supported the US Department of Health and Human Services (HHS) mandate on birth control.
 In 2007, her church's blessing of same-sex marriage led 7 Anglican archbishops to refuse communion with her during a meeting in Tanzania.

 After her opening address to the 2009 General Convention, some within the church questioned her remarks regarding salvation, prompting a clarifying statement from her in the following week.

+In 2012, Jefferts Schori acknowledged and began a process of apology for the Episcopal Church's relationship with the Doctrine of Discovery and role in the sustaining of colonial systems of domination.

 In 2013, Jefferts Schori's sermon in Curaçao about Paul driving out a demon from a slave girl, drew criticism from conservative Christian websites for her interpretation.

+During her term, she advocated for structural changes in the church in order for the governance between laity, priests, and bishops to better suit the church's mission.

 End of term

 Jefferts Schori announced on September 23, 2014, that she would not seek another term as Presiding Bishop.
 On June 27, 2015, the General Convention elected Bishop Michael Curry of North Carolina as the 27th presiding bishop of the Episcopal Church.

+She was the Baccalaureate speaker at Stanford University in 2016.

 From 2017 to 2019, Jefferts Schori was an assisting bishop in the Episcopal Diocese of San Diego.

-Since 2019, Jefferts Schori is one of the assisting bishops in the Episcopal Diocese of Los Angeles.
+From 2019 to 2024, Jefferts Schori was one of the assisting bishops in the Episcopal Diocese of Los Angeles.